Surviving Dorm Life: Learning to Live Together at Your Summer Intensive

 In Hot Water

 For the most part, Armand finds that students take the expectations spelled out in orientation seriously.
 “Kids coming in are all very driven and want to do well, so they follow the rules,” he says.
 But on rare occasions, dancers push the limits too far.
-Pennsylvania Ballet corps member Alexandra Heier never partook in any delinquency (“I thought I was a rebel because I started cursing as a teen,” she jokes), but she did witness a group of kids get expelled from a program for having alcohol in the dorms.
+Pennsylvania Ballet demi soloist Alexandra Heier never partook in any delinquency (“I thought I was a rebel because I started cursing as a teen,” she jokes), but she did witness a group of kids get expelled from a program for having alcohol in the dorms.

 If you ever find yourself tempted by unsanctioned activities, Heier suggests, “think about why you’re at the summer program in the first place.”
 The momentary diversion isn’t worth ruining a relationship with a potential employer.
 Armand agrees: “Because we’re using the summer program to recruit people for the school year, we’re very aware of what’s happening in the dorms.”